 As with all software a good understanding of the program's functions, will help you get the best out of what is a very sophisticated product.
 Please understand not all users will have all these options available, as a few of the options will depend on the package you have, but most of what you see here is available on our most basic package.
 This help file is not meant to be a step by step guide to the product, it is more a device to steer you in the right direction and help you experiment.
 It does however assume a basic understanding of how to use computer programs.

+All that follows assumes you are using a PC full size screen, not the much smaller and limited phone screen.
 Once you have logged into your screen, you will see a page like that partially reproduced below.
 If you are not already on it, click the Objects tab in the top left hand corner of the screen.
 You will then see all the objects in your group (An object is anything you are monitoring be it Boat, Car, Caravan and so on and you may only have one or several depending on your package).
 Next to your objects icon will be a couple of 'Tick Boxes' if you have several objects in your group then you can use one to hide & show an object in the group.
 The other box allows you to follow an object as it moves across the map.
 Clicking on the objects name will centre the map on that object, clicking on the actual icon will do the same but it will also zoom in on it location.

 The type of Map used, can be selected from the drop down menu in the top right of the map screen.
 In the example image above, 'Google Road Maps' has been selected, but boat owners may want to use the Bing, or Google ‘Satellite’ view.
 Please feel free to experiment to see which map best suits your needs best.
 You can manually zoom in and out of the map with the plus and minus signs, you should also find your mouse wheel (if fitted will also work for zooming).
 You can also hold down the left mouse button, to drag the map.
 Back in the object box you can see the date and time of the last update from the object, you can also see an approximate speed.
 Next to that is a radio symbol which if green indicates the object is logged into the map screen (don’t worry if it is not green this will come and go, depending on many factors).
 The last column is a quick access menu to some commonly used options that are also available from the main menu.